Learn Japanese with smart flashcards

 Writing systems + kanji readings

 Hiragana, katakana, and kanji show up together.
-A word is only useful when you can recognise it, read it, and hear it.
+A word is only useful when you can recognize it, read it, and hear it.

 Particles and sentence endings carry meaning